SciEcon/publication-website/docs/index.md

 # SciEcon Insight

 !!! quote
-    In light of eastern and western philosophy
+    In light of eastern and western literature

-    The renaissance of Plato’s Republic and Confucius Analects
+    The renaissance of the four great classic Chinese novels and Shakespeare’s Four Tragedies

 **Current Executive Chair**: Xinyu Tian